drtamermansour/horse_trans/README.md

 -  [GTF file of primitive assembly](http://de.cyverse.org/dl/d/C0F0B9BE-8A0A-423D-AB0C-B05AA3138FE7/unfiltered_Alltissues_Assembly.GTF).
 This is our initial RNAseq supported assembly before any filtration.
 -  [GTF file of filtered assembly](http://de.cyverse.org/dl/d/7EBE4618-C6A5-4F38-8EC2-B092C8CA910E/filtered4_refined_Alltissues.GTF).
 This is our final "refined assembly" after application of four filters to remove the unlikely true transcripts.
 -  [GTF file of merged assembly](http://de.cyverse.org/dl/d/191E87F8-98E1-43B4-BC95-B386AEB710F5/mergedTrans.GTF).
 The is a version of the refined assembly merged with NCBI and ENSEMBL annotations to achieve breadth not covered by our tissues
+- [Annotation table of the new assembly](http://de.cyverse.org/dl/d/D44C705B-8F45-46BE-BAF4-E666F3E0B169/RNAseqSupTrans.merge.reduced).
+For each transcript in our assembly, the table identifies the corresponding transcripts in the assemblies of Hestand et al (2014), ISME (2015), NCBI, ENSEMBL, and refGene track.
+The table uses class codes of Cuffcompare to describe the type of similarity between our transcripts and those in each assembly.

 <!---
 -  [Transcriptome edited by common variants](http://de.iplantcollaborative.org/dl/d/5F00CC13-5775-4AD5-A814-E3AFC768E2D9/varFixed_Transcriptome.fa)